-e) Procedures to be followed when working near or

-within sensitive areas;

-f) Wastewater management procedures;

-g) Water usage and conservation;

-h) Solid waste management procedures;

-i) Sanitation procedures;

-j) Fire prevention; and

-k) Disease prevention.

-A record of all environmental awareness training courses undertaken as part of the EMPr must be available; Educate workers on the dangers of open and/or unattended
+e) Procedures to be followed when working near or within sensitive areas; f) Wastewater management procedures; g) Water usage and conservation; h) Solid waste management procedures; i) Sanitation procedures; j) Fire prevention; and k) Disease prevention.
+A record of all environmental awareness training courses undertaken as part of the EMPr must be available; Educate workers on the dangers of open and/or unattended fires; A staff attendance register of all staff to have received environmental awareness training must be available.

-Educate workers on the dangers of open and/or unaffended fires;

-A staff attendance register of all staff to have received environmental awareness training must be available.

 Course material must be available and presented in appropriate languages that all staff can understand.